kjsce-codecell/standard-library-in-x/python/containers/dictionary.md

 ### copy()
 The syntax of copy() is `dict.copy()`
-They copy() method returns a shallow copy of the dictionary.It doesn't modify the original dictionary.
+They copy() method returns a shallow copy of the dictionary.
+It doesn't modify the original dictionary.
+Complexity: O(n)

 Example:
 ```python